-COVID-19 alert level 3 See alert level 4-5 COVID-19 alert level 1-2 Low alert level (1-2)/high or low AGE risk Basic - FRSM, appropriate eye protection Conditional - FRSM, visor, apron if deemed appropriate in view of risk to operator/nurse (see page 7) All FFP2/FFP3/PAPR masks should be appropriately Fit tested and the DHCW should consider the use of power hood respirators and reusable FFP2/FFP3/PAPR where feasible to reduce the environmental impact of waste.
+COVID-19 alert level 3 See alert level 4-5 COVID-19 alert level 1-2 Low alert level (1-2)/high or low AGE risk Basic - FRSM, appropriate eye protection Conditional - FRSM, visor, apron if deemed appropriate in view of procedural risk and risk to operator/nurse (see page 7) All FFP2/FFP3/PAPR masks should be appropriately Fit tested and the DHCW should consider the use of power hood respirators and reusable FFP2/FFP3/PAPR where feasible to reduce the environmental impact of waste.
 DHCW should consider any religious/cultural considerations (beards/head wear) when choosing there PPE.
 Given the considerable impact of disposable PPE on the environment, reusable gowns should be sourced whenever possible and safe to do so.
 At present, there is inadequate evidence to support the efficacy of the use of prophylactic mouthwash for COVID-19 risk mitigation.
 We recommend that practitioners discuss the use of such products following a risk assessment in relation to potential adverse effects/benefits and obtain consent for its use.
-Conditional mitigation measures for members of the dental profession who may be at higher risk of COVID-19 consequences DHCWs who feel they may be high risk for having more adverse consequences of a COVID-19 infection should conduct a detailed risk assessment with their medical practitioner and evaluate their suitability for patient facing duties (see page 7).
+Conditional mitigation measures for members of the dental profession who may be at higher risk of COVID-19 consequences consequences of a COVID y be high risk for having more adverse 0-19 infection should conduct a detailed risk dical practitioner and evaluate their suitability for page 7).

-Domain in the Potential risk status and ABC based risk mitigation measures During treatment Adjunct to clinical procedures Iikelihood Describe the impact of the risk and score severity and likelihood (Negligible, minor, moderate, major, catastrophic) (Rare, unlikely, possible, likely, almost certain) A - Aspirational advice/best practice B - Basic minimum requirements C - Conditional advice based on the risk of high alert levels (1-5) and for those that may have a higher risk of COVID-19 related complications (see page 7) Potential impact: Some adjuncts are proposed as mitigation the transmission of COVID-19.
+Domain in the patient journey Potential risk status and likelihood ABC based risk mitigation measures During treatment Adjunct to clinical procedures Describe the impact of the risk and score severity and likelihood (Negligible, minor, moderate, major, catastrophic) (Rare, unlikely, possible, likely, almost certain) A - Aspirational advice/best practice B - Basic minimum requirements C - Conditional advice based on the risk of high alert levels (1-5) and for those that may have a higher risk of COVID-19 related complications (see page 7) also give consideration to local measures and local risk levels Potential impact: Some adjuncts are proposed as mitigation the transmission of COVID-19.
 Their efficacy remains unproven.
-Likelihood of impact: Unlikely Severity: Moderate General mitigation measures (ABC approach) Where feasible, rubber dam should be employed in where AGE is a risk, and where it clinically appropriate and practical to do so: clearly there are areas where placement cannot be achieved; for example, but not limited to hygiene with ultrasonic scalers, oral and periodontal surgery where handpieces are employed and the preparation of teeth for indirect restorations with subgingival margins.
+Likelihood of impact: Unlikely Severity: Moderate General mitigation measures (ABC approach) Where feasible, rubber dam should be employed where AGE is a risk, and where it clinically appropriate and practical to do so: clearly there are areas where placement cannot be achieved; for example, but not limited to hygiene with ultrasonic scalers, oral and periodontal surgery where handpieces are employed and the preparation of teeth for indirect restorations with subgingival margins.
 In these instances, we recommend four handed dentistry with high volume aspiration to reduce bioaerosols.
 We recommend this adjunct particularly for alert levels 3-5.
-Operator team trained and efficient in four-handed dentistry to enhance the effectiveness of high-volume aspiration (HVA).
+Operator team trained and efficient in four-handed dentistry may be helpful.
 Use of HVA with minimum 8mm orifice aspirator where AGE is a risk during alert levels 3-5.
 This statement includes treatments that risk AGE and are carried out by therapists and hygienists.
-Specific mitigating COVID-19 alert level 4-5 As above measures in the context of COVID-19 alert level 3 As above COVID-19 alert levels COVID-19 alert level 1-2 No additional measures necessary Conditional mitigation measures for members of the dental profession who may be at higher risk of COVID-19 consequences No additional measures nec essary
+Specific mitigating COVID-19 alert level 4-5 As above measures in the context of COVID-19 alert level 3 As above COVID-19 alert levels also consideration regarding local measures and local risk / threat levels COVID-19 alert level 1-2 No additional measures necessary

+Conditional No additional measures necessary

+mitigation

+measures for

+members of the

+dental profession

+who may be at

+higher risk of

+COVID-19

+consequences